IUCN-ELC/iucn_wildlife/config/dev/README.md

 # Deployment

-Production deployment is a two-step process:
+Devel/Testing deployment is a two-step process:

 1. `drush cim vcs -y` - This will update the configuration with development configuration
-2. `drush cim --partial prod -y` - This will override configuration with production values
+2. `drush cim --partial dev -y` - This will override configuration with development values